ajinkyacodes/reactjs-apps/README.md

 > Select the date and type name to dynamically update the info on DOM.

 2. Randomize Colors
-> Click on buttons to change the heading color and body background with random color.
+> Click on buttons to change the heading color and body background with a random color.

 3. Like My Photo App
-> Click on heart icon to hit like or doubble tap on piture to like.
+> Click on the heart icon to hit like or double tap on the picture to like.

-3. Testimonials App
+4. Testimonials App
-> Click on posts, users or comments button to load the JSON Placeholder API data.
+> Click on the posts, users, or comments button to load the JSON Placeholder API data.

+5. Alerts
+> Fixed alerts and time-triggered alerts that you can use according to your preference.

 ## Technologies Used
 1. ReactJS
 2. React DOM
+3. React Icons

 ## Prerequisites
 - Git